-though they have spice cake and chocolate cake, they don’t have a chocolate cake with cinnamon frosting. which they totally should! everyone would be like that’s so clever let’s drop $8 on a small slice.
+though they have spice cake and chocolate cake, they don’t have a chocolate cake with cinnamon frosting. which they totally should!

 i added cinnamon teddy grahams and red hots to the filling. you could add hot tamales or apple jacks or cocoa nibs. make this caaaake.